PenneconDavid/PenneconDavid/README.md

 ## About Me

-Full‑stack blockchain engineer with deep experience in Solidity, ERC‑4337 (paymasters, SimpleAccount flows), and React/Next.js.
+Full‑stack blockchain engineer with deep experience in Solidity, ERC-115, ERC‑4337, and React/Next.js.
 I leverage financial modeling and due‑diligence experience to design robust DeFi systems with clear risk controls, strong test coverage, and pragmatic DevEx.
 Passionate about shipping real products that balance security, performance, and UX.

 ---